Reviews You Can Rely On

 The Kaenon Burnet Mid earned the top spot as our favorite men's shades.
 Through many years of testing, these glasses have continued to earn top marks.
 We've tested the brown and grey lenses, which offer superb clarity, enhanced contrast, and excellent color retention.
 The Burnet is also one of the very few pairs we've tested with practically no back reflections — only in the harshest lighting conditions, and even then, they're the least distracting we've seen.
 They are available in mid and XL sizes, with a comfortable yet secure fit.

 We have a few gripes about these stellar glasses.
-First, their look is slightly polarizing.
-Some of our testers love their vibe, while others found them “too sporty” for formal or casual situations.
+First, our testers were split on the Burnet's shape and style.
+Some of us love their vibe, while others feel that they're “too sporty” for formal or casual situations.
 Second, they're a bit pricey.
 Still, if you like the look of the Burnet, their top-notch performance is well worth the investment.

 The younger brother to the Burnet Mid is the Kaenon Rockaway.
 These sunnies sport the same great lenses with a slightly softer look and a slightly lower price.
 Dipping much lower in price but with reasonable performance is the Suncloud Mayor.
 While in a different league, the fit and style are similar enough to give them a similar vibe.